tinkertanker/pxt-rotary-encoder-ky040/README.md

 how do i rotary encoder?

-for PXT on the Microbit
+for using the ky040 rotary encoder PXT on the microbit

 known issues: